Psittacus

-Psittacus is a genus of African grey parrots in the subfamily Psittacinae.
-It contains two species: the grey parrot (Psittacus erithacus) and the Timneh parrot (Psittacus timneh).
+Psittacus (African grey parrots) is a genus of parrots in the subfamily Psittacinae.
+It contains two species, the grey parrot (Psittacus erithacus) and the Timneh parrot (Psittacus timneh).

 For many years, the grey parrot and Timneh parrot were classified as subspecies; the former as the nominate, the latter as P. e. timneh.
-However, in 2012 the taxa were recognized as separate species by BirdLife International on the basis of genetic, morphological, plumage and vocal differences.
+However, in 2012 the taxa were concluded to be separate species by BirdLife International on the basis of genetic, morphological, plumage and vocal differences; the IOC World Bird List adopted the split in 2014.

 These parrots are found in the primary and secondary rainforest of West and Central Africa.
 They are among the most intelligent birds in the world.
-They feed primarily on palm nuts, seeds, fruits, and leafy matter, but have also been observed eating snails.
+They feed primarily on palm nuts, seeds, fruit, and leafy matter, but have also been observed eating snails.
 Their inclination and ability to mimic speech and other sounds have made them popular pets.

 Taxonomy

 The genus Psittacus was introduced in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
 The genus name is Latin for "parrot".
-Linnaeus included all 37 of the then-known parrots in the genus and of these George Robert Gray designated the grey parrot (Psittacus erithacus) as the type species.
+Linnaeus included all 37 of the then-known parrots in the genus, and of these George Robert Gray designated the grey parrot (Psittacus erithacus) as the type species.

 Species

 The genus now contains only two species:

-Some aviculturalists recognize third and fourth species, but these are not distinguishable in scientific studies.